raseldc/WeatherApplication-Shamiul/src/main/bundles/README.md

 # WeatherApp

-This is a weather application built using MySQL, Spring Boot, Maven and Vaadin.
+This is a weather application built using Spring Boot, Maven, MySql and Vaadin.
 The application allows users to register, login, and view weather details.

 ## Features